humanmade/altis-documentation/other-docs/faq/Developing-on-Altis/redis-performance.md

 # Optimising Object Cache performance at scale

 Altis runs in a distributed, scalable architecture, allowing us to scale WordPress applications to any size.
-Solving one scaling problem can often introduce new challenges further on, and so at large scale developers need to start thinking about Network IO as a potential bottleneck.
+Solving one scaling problem can sometimes introduce new challenges further on, and so at large scale developers need to start thinking about Network IO as a potential bottleneck.

 Primarily, managing the size of objects in a remote object cache can become critical as scaling network bandwidth isn't always possible.